amsterdampolicyhackathon/amsterdampolicyhackathon.github.io/content/events/2025/index.md

 location: Location
 address:
-  # street: -
+  street: -
   city: Amterdam
-  # region: -
+  region: -
-  # postcode: '94305'
+  postcode: -
   country: Netherlands

 summary: Amsterdam Policy Hackathon 2025
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: The first edition of the Amsterdam Policy Hackathon!
+For more information, refer to the <a href="/faq">FAQ section</a>.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.